-Fleet ID convert reflective and fluorescent materials from four leading manufacturers in the industry – 3M, Avery Dennison, Nikkalite and Orafol.
+Fleet ID convert reflective and fluorescent materials from four leading manufacturers in the industry – 3M, Nikkalite, Aura and Orafol.
 The one you choose depends on a number of factors.
-On of the main things to consider is what type of roads the vehicles will be used on.
-Will it be on roads with speed limits of up to 40MPH, or speed limits above 40MPH.
+One of the main things to consider is whether your fleet needs R3B compliant Chapter 8 kits.
 Only certain materials are R3B compliant.
 To find out more about R3B requirements and R3B compliant materials please click here.

-The diagram below shows which materials to choose for each type of road:
+The diagram below shows which materials to choose from in the 2 categories:

 When it comes to the application of Chapter 8 kits, some of this comes down to personal choice and some comes down to necessity.
 Choose from Chapter 8 kits for quick application, temporary use and applications that give you complete control too.
 Fleet ID offer four different kit types – planked, flooded separate, flooded applied and magnetic.

 Planked Chapter 8 kits are supplied as individual fluorescent and reflective strips taped together, for ease of application.
 This also allows easy removal and replacement.
 If any of the strips need replacing, whether due to accident damage or reduced performance, only the strips affected need to be replaced.Order a planked kit for your vehicle

 Flooded separate kits are supplied to you as cut red reflective strips with large full pieces of fluorescent yellow.
 Simply apply a section of fluorescent yellow and then apply the appropriate strips of reflective over the top of that section.Find Chapter 8 kits for your vehicle